wellwelwel/poku/README.md

 <img width="16" height="16" alt="Logo" src=".github/assets/readme/check.svg"> Compatible with **Coverage** tools<br />
 <img width="16" height="16" alt="Logo" src=".github/assets/readme/check.svg"> [**Node.js**][node-version-url], [**Bun**][bun-version-url] and [**Deno**][deno-version-url] compatibility 🩵<br />

+✨ You are free to work with the packages you desire<br />
 🧑🏻‍🎓 You don't need to learn it all at once to get started <br />
 🧑🏻‍🔬 **Poku** adapts to your test, not the other way around<br />
 ☁ Zero external dependencies (_that means **lightweight**_) <br />